vanHeemstraSystems/rapidminer/300/200/100/100/README.md

 Onze run, you automatically switch to the **Results** view where your results are displayed.
 Remember?
 Those are operator outputs you connected with one of the result ports on the right side of the **Process** panel.
 At any time, click the **Design** tab to return to the **Process** panel.

+## 6/6 - Congratulations!

+You just have imported your first data set!
+From now on, each tutorial includes some additional questions - to further improve your skills - take a look at the challenges below!

+### Challenge